-Cutting Out A Brick Wall To Install A Window is one Fairfax Contractor claim to fame.
+Cutting Out A Brick Wall To Install A Window is one Fairfax Contractors’ claim to fame.
 Fairfax Contractor can cut out a brick wall to install a new window where none exists in a brick wall in your home.
 Sure, there are many window replacement contractors in Northern Virginia, but how many can cut out a brick wall in your home and install a new window where one does not exist?
-The answer is not many, here at Fairfax Contractor we have the masons and window installers that work as a team to do just that.
+The answer is not many.
+Here at Fairfax Contractor, we have the masons and window installers that work as a team to do just that.
 Do you want to add another window to your room to let in natural light?
 Are you intimidated by the task of cutting into a brick wall to get a new window?
-You can hire Fairfax Contractor in Northern Virginia to get a new window installed in a brick, or even a sided section of your Northern Virginia Home.
+You can hire Fairfax Contractor in Northern Virginia to get a new window installed in a brick or even a sided section of your Northern Virginia Home.
 This job should be performed with a DPOR Class A contractor that displays an RBC (Residential Building Contractor) Fairfax Contractor can cut out a brick wall to install a new window.
 There is no need to panic.
 You can hire Fairfax Contractor in Northern Virginia to get this job done for less than you might imagine.
 We can help you to find the matching brick and mortar to close in your window.
-Fairfax Contractor also recommend a replacement window that will match the current windows in your home.
+Fairfax Contractor also recommends a replacement window that will match the current windows in your home.

-These Are The Time-Tested Methods We Used To Install A Window In A Brick Wall
+These Are The Time-Tested Methods We Used To Install A Window In A Brick Wall.

-The first step Fairfax Contractor uses in cutting out brick wall for a window involves installation of a steel lintel just above the hole you want to make in the wall for your new window.
+The first step Fairfax Contractor uses in cutting out the brick walls for a window involves the installation of a steel lintel just above the hole you want to make in the wall for your new window.
 Fairfax Contractor will cut the brick in the wall using an angle grinder.
-The mortar layer between the bricks needs to be penetrated with the grinder, chisel, and hammer.
-After the brick is removed we will install a steel lintel into the gap to suport the load above the winow or door.
-We will be careful not only to match the but also the mortar joint.
+The mortar layer between the bricks must be penetrated with the grinder, chisel, and hammer.
+After removing the brick, we will install a steel lintel into the gap to support the load above the window or door.
+We will be careful to match not only the but also the mortar joint.

 The angle grinder once again needs to be used for cutting into the outline drawn on the wall.
 We do not need to push too hard because the tool works efficiently.
 It is advisable to wear that our master masons use a dust mask because of the excessive dust which is generated while cutting into the brick wall.